Scille/parsec-cloud/bindings/README.md

 - Dependency locking consists of pinning the list of dependencies (including transitive ones) used by the project.
   It ensure that the transitive dependencies don't update unexpectedly (outside of PR that bump a dependency version).
 - Verification metadata contains the list of dependency checksums (still with transitive ones).
-  The dependency metadata (verifiation metadata) ensure that a dependency isn't tempered by comparing it's checksum.
+  The dependency metadata (verification metadata) ensure that a dependency isn't tempered by comparing it's checksum.

 > When updating a dependency, you will need to update the lock & metadata